snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Helping team in workshop documentation.
 Working on Database by modifying procedures

+Sneha Bedadhala
 Created a registration page for driver.
 When driver registers to the "Bearcat Commute" application, a user account is created and the records are stored in database.
 So driver registration page has been made functional.
 Same steps to be followed for making rider's page functional.

+Given a presentation on bearcat commute.
+Mainly focused on the technology we used to develop the application.
+TechStack Used
+Tools: Microsoft Visual Studio
+Front End: HTML,CSS, Java Script, ASP.Net Framework Database : SQL Server Management Studio.
+Backend technology: C#

+Brief presentation on Three-Layered Architecture.
+Working on Driver and Rider pages and their functionality.

 Developing the UI Prototype for driver page with functionalities like ride offered, route available and schedule of available rides.( Driver broadcast data)